Rich, buttery, melt in your mouth bites of caramel bliss wrapped around marshmallows describes these wonderful little confections.

 - Remove the pan from the heat and pour the hot caramel mixture onto a buttered marble slab or countertop.
 Working around the edges of the caramel, cut or pull off small pieces of caramel that are big enough to wrap around a marshmallow half.
 Keep working from the outside edges of the caramel as you go, (it cools and sets up the quickest), until you’re finished using all of the caramel.

-- Wrap each Modjeska in a wax paper square, twisting the ends.
+- Allow the caramel wrapped marshmallows to completely cool before wrapping or they will stick to the wax paper.
+Wrap each Modjeska in a wax paper square, twisting the ends.

 - Store the Modjeskas in a large bowl, until ready to eat.
 You might want to hide them as well.
 They don’t need to be refrigerated.